 Prague Weather November Averages, Czech Republic

-Even though it only happens on an average of 10% of days, temperatures have been known to rise above 14°C and drop below -7°C in Prague in November.
-The hottest temperature ever registered in the city during this month is 17°C, whilst the coldest temperature ever recorded here at this time of year is -14°C.
+The hottest temperature ever registered in the city during this month is 17°C and the coldest temperature ever recorded here at this time of year is -14°C.

-The average monthly precipitation for Prague in November is 30mm/1 inch that's lightly more than the previous month which is divided between 17 rainy days and six snowy days.
+The average monthly precipitation for Prague in November is 30mm that's slightly more than the previous month which is divided between 17 rainy days and six snowy days.

 Prague Hotels in November